-and the products available today are much more versatile and dependable than in years past.
+lashing plays a vital role in says.
+"If you have 100 different winaround doors and windows. and the products available today are much more versatile and dependable than in years past.

-Despite that, many builders still ing number of them aren't installing it correctly.
+Despite that, many builders still Installing it correctly.

 continues to recover from the Great have major problems later on."
 Recession, the demand for flashing products is bouncing back as well.
 Principla Consulting reports that new techniques. the \$2.1 billion market is expected each year through 2017.